Vanilla Glazed Baked Donuts

 Notes

-- Use a pastry bag or ziplock bag to fill the donut pan.
+- Piping tip: Use a piping bag or zip-top bag with the corner snipped off to neatly fill the donut pan.

 Thank you for the simple, yet delicious recipe!
 I’m too scared to ever try to fry something so throwing these into the oven was a great option to me.
 They are just the right amount of sweetness I’d want.
 I also made them without a donut tray and they came out just as well, just cooked a bit long.
 So simple and fun!